Chat with us live

 Janis Bright is an award winning journalist and a post-doctorate level researcher.
 Her research projects include analysis of high-performing organisations, governance in England and Scotland and resident involvement in European countries.
 She is editor of HQN’s topical housing research newsletter and commissions Network briefings.

-Cecilia Brodigan has over 30 years experience in senior operational roles in private and social housing organisations.
+Cecilia Brodigan has over 30 years' experience in senior operational roles in private and social housing organisations.
 As a consultant leasehold specialist and a keen advocate of improving customer focus and service improvement in the leasehold sector, Cecilia helps organisations to make sense of leasehold combining her practical operational skills and knowledge of leasehold legislative framework.
-She has achieved success working with organisations to drive strategic change and influencing operational teams in achieving improved performance, including Four Housing Group and Connect Housing.
-Training and Development with Housing and Care 21, and recent commissions with the Joseph Rowntree Foundation.
-Cecilia is currently working with the Association of Retirement Housing Managers.
-(ARHM) on their audit project and designing a suite of training modules for site based staff.
+She has achieved success working with organisations to drive strategic change and influencing operational teams in achieving improved performance.
+Cecilia is currently working with the Association of Retirement Housing Managers (ARHM) on their audit project and designing a suite of training modules for site based staff.
 Cecilia also sits on the Development Committee for Yorkshire Housing.

 Tim Brown BSc(Hons), Dip TP, PhD, MCIH, MeRSA is a qualified town planner and a corporate member of the Chartered Institute of Housing.
 He is an independent consultant and a Senior Research Associate in Housing and Local Government at De Montfort University.
 He was previously Director of the Centre for Comparative Housing Research.
 He has been a board member and chair of a number of housing associations, a director of two social enterprises and a member of Coventry Partnership.
 His main areas of expertise are the housing needs of older people, economic development and regeneration, housing policy and local government and social housing allocations systems.
 Current projects include work on boosting housing supply, housing and safeguarding and the private rented sector.